Faster-than-light: Light spots and shadows

-If a laser beam is swept across a distant object, the spot of laser light can easily be made to move across the object at a speed greater than c.
-Similarly, a shadow projected onto a distant object can be made to move across the object faster than c.
+If a laser beam is swept across a distant object, the spot of laser light can seem to move across the object at a speed greater than c.
+Similarly, a shadow projected onto a distant object seems to move across the object faster than c.
 In neither case does the light travel from the source to the object faster than c, nor does any information travel faster than light.
+No object is moving in these examples.
+For comparison, consider water squirting out of a garden hose as it is swung side to side: water does not instantly follow the direction of the hose.

 Closing speeds

 The rate at which two objects in motion in a single frame of reference get closer together is called the mutual or closing speed.
 This may approach twice the speed of light, as in the case of two particles travelling at close to the speed of light in opposite directions with respect to the reference frame.

 Imagine two fast-moving particles approaching each other from opposite sides of a particle accelerator of the collider type.
 The closing speed would be the rate at which the distance between the two particles is decreasing.
 From the point of view of an observer standing at rest relative to the accelerator, this rate will be slightly less than twice the speed of light.

 Special relativity does not prohibit this.
 It tells us that it is wrong to use Galilean relativity to compute the velocity of one of the particles, as would be measured by an observer traveling alongside the other particle.
 That is, special relativity gives the correct velocity-addition formula for computing such relative velocity.

 It is instructive to compute the relative velocity of particles moving at v and −v in accelerator frame, which corresponds to the closing speed of 2v > c.
 Expressing the speeds in units of c, β = v/c: